-2.2.14 Other receivable
+4.15 Other receivable

 Other receivables comprises of advances to staff repayable through deductions from salaries.
-It is amortized evenly over the approved period
+It is amortized evenly over the

-2.2.15 Operating profit/(Loss)
+4.16 Operating profit/(Loss)

 Operating profit/(loss) is the result generated from the continuing revenue-producing activities of the Company as well as other income and expenses related to operating activities.
 Operating profit/(loss) excludes net finance cost and income and income taxes.